key6oardWarrior/No_Server_Stockify/README.md

 	<p>Please note that while running compile.py you may encounter an error that states, "Can't list [directory]."
 Please ignore this error message.
 A desktop shortcut will be created use that shortcut to run the application.</p>
 </ol>

+<h2>Note</h2>
+<p>Nothing on this application is financial advice and there is no guarantee that any user will profit from using this application.
+Any data entered into this app will not be stored on the user's computer or another server.
+When a user wants to see "the last 5 days of trading" from congress members you will see the last 5 days that congress members reported their trades.
+For example, if the date is Jan 3, 2024 and congress member A sells 3 shares of Apple on June 5, 2022, but reports that trade on Jan 2, 2024 and a user requested to see the last 5 days of trading then the user will see that congress member A made the sale yesterday.
+Be sure to check the transaction date because it may be different from the reported date.
+Also keep in mind that the law requires congress persons to report their trades within 45 days after making the trade; however, many congress persons break the law and report their trades late (sometime VERY late).</p>

  </body>
 <html>